petrelharp/local_pca/sims/notes.md

 if we assume that roughly 1/2 of these are deleterious then we want a deleterious mutation rate of 5e-3.

+Then, we want the universal ancestor to be maybe another 10,000 generations above the start of the simulation.

 Timing results:
 ```
 # 0.2s: